Using 1Password

 Owner

-Team member who can manage billing, change the name of the team, delete the team, and initiate account recovery.
-Each team has one Owner by default (the person who created the team), but additional people can be added to the Owners group.
+A team member who can manage billing, change the name of the team, delete the team, and perform all the actions of an Administrator.
+Each team is created by a person who becomes an owner, and additional people can be added to the Owners group.

 Permissions

-Set of rules to determine the level of access a family or team member has to a vault and its contents.
-Permissions are specific to each vault, and they can be adjusted only by family organizers or vault managers.
-The available permissions are: Read, Write, and Export.
+A set of rules that determine the level of access a family or team member has to a vault and its contents.
+Permissions are specific to each vault and they can be adjusted only by family organizers or vault managers.

 Secret Key